-Barrett Roberts '07 begins his fourth season as head men’s and women’s swimming & diving coach at Wheaton in 2014-15.
+Barrett Roberts '07 recently concluded his fourth season as head men’s and women’s swimming & diving coach at Wheaton in 2014-15.

 As an undergraduate at Wheaton, Roberts was a standout swimmer for the Lyons, earning All-America honors three times (2005-07) and NEWMAC Swimmer of the Year accolades in 2006.
 He was a three-year co-captain who earned College Swimming Coaches Association of America (CSCAA) Scholar All-America honors in 2004 and 2005.
 As a senior, Roberts took home the Linda Frances Epstein Award and the Outstanding Male Athlete Award.
 The Epstein Award is presented to a graduating senior who embodies respect for and commitment to the traditions of Wheaton in the achievement of academic excellence and dedicated performance in athletics.